rubyrubysnell/scrolling-template-23-stub/Readme.md

 const observer = new IntersectionObserver(callback, options);
 ```

-As you can see, were not letting `javascript` know that this observer object should be link to the viewport.
+As you can see, we are not letting `javascript` know that this observer object should be link to the viewport.
 This is because we don't need to!
 The default Observer is the viewport.
 We could choose a different observer if we wanted to... for example, a floating square in the screen, by changing the options.
 Luckily, we do not need to do so in our case.

 #### The Targets

 We need now to select which targets are going to be relevant to the observer.
 For this, we can use yet a new class, which we're gonna call `animate-on-view`.
-Head to the `index.html` file and add this class to the second and fifth `div`s, the one that reads `"Scarlet Johanson was walking round town..."` and the one that reads`"But AH WELL in the end all was good ..."`.
+Head to the `index.html` file and add this class to the third and fifth `container` elements of the page.

 Having done so, in the javascript, you can select all elements with class `animate-on-view` like so: